egienvalue/Embedded_Interview/Operating_System.md

   - [Inter Process Communication](#inter-process-communication)

 ## Operating System

+### Scheduling
+In order to maximize the reponse time of each thread and the system throughput.
+We need scheduler to schedule the thread with different algorithm.

+We want to avoid the starvation happens
+-

 ### Deadlock
 - Mutual Exclusion: One or more than one resource are non-sharable (Only one process can use at a time)